ADHD: Inattentive Type

 These medicines don't work as effectively or quickly as stimulants.
 But they tend to have fewer side effects.

-Some parents have considered dietary changes as a way of treating their child's ADHD.
-But there's a lot of controversy over this approach.
+Some parents have considered dietary changes as a way to treat their child's ADHD.
+But there's a lot of controversy over this approach and no conclusive scientific evidence to support it.

 Diets for kids with ADHD are often based on the idea that some foods or food additives might be contributing to ADHD symptoms in some children.
 So some parents have tried restricting or eliminating the suspected food additives from their child's diet.